• Skip to main content

 Instead, I wanted to make my own homemade Irish cream in celebration of St. Patrick’s Day.
 And while I was at it, I decided I might as well try making it without the dairy.
 I wasn’t sure how good it would taste, but I went ahead anyway.

-how do you make Irish cream without dairy?
+how do you make it without dairy?

 I wasn’t impressed with the recipes I found on the internet.
 Many relied on coconut milk and looked too watery to be a realistic alternative to the classic.
 Having made cashew cream as part of a vegan cheese sauce recently, I thought they might work to achieve that necessary creamy texture.

 The first time I made cashew cream by soaking and blending cashews, I was surprised by the creaminess of the liquid.
-It’s way better than what you get with most store-bought coconut or almond milk, both of which are not only too watery, but also ten to lack flavor.
+It’s way better than what you get with most store-bought coconut or almond milk, both of which are not only too watery but also tend to lack flavor.
 That’s why cashews are a staple in vegan cooking.
 I always keep a big jar of cashews in my pantry.
 I throw them into salads or just keep around for snacking.
 And now I know they make a great vegan cream.

 One of the other key ingredients here is the sweetened condensed coconut milk.
 It’s essentially the same as regular sweetened condensed milk, except that it’s made with coconut milk rather than cow’s milk.
 It’s not available everywhere, though.
-I couldn’t find a can of it at Hannaford, but did in the baking section of the Rutland Co-op.
+I couldn’t find a can of it at Hannaford but did in the baking section of the Rutland Co-op.
 It’s maybe three dollars for a can from a brand called Nature’s Charm.

 If you can’t locate a can, you could try substituting an equal amount of canned coconut cream (not coconut milk) sweetened with a couple of tablespoons of maple syrup.
 I haven’t tried this out and can’t say how well it will work, but sweetened condensed milk is essentially sweetened cream that has been cooked down until thickened.